smcgdub/Discover-Ireland-MS2-Project/testing.md

 ![Image of autofill function error message console results](assets/readme-images/contact-us-error-2.png)

-I have spoken with the tutors at Code Institute and after looking at solutions and we have narrowed it down to the Email JS contact form.
+I have also tried to do a hard reset of the browsers, deleted the cache and the issue still persists.
+I have spoken with the tutors at Code Institute and after looking at solutions and we have narrowed it down to the Email JS contact form that is causing this.
 All of my code was checked and reviewed and came back with no errors.
-I have tested the form for thoroughly for functionality and this error doesn't impact the functionality of the page or the email function in anyway.
+I have tested the form for thoroughly for functionality and this error doesn't impact the functionality of the page or the email function in anyway for the user.
 I have marked this down to be looked at in future to try and resolve.
 >